sys-bio/libOmexMeta/README.md

 ## Building from source
 **tl;dr**
-Optionally ecome `sudo`er.
+Optionally become `sudo`er.
 ```
 $ sudo -i
 ```
-You will be prompted for password.
-You may need to `cd` back into the directory where you downloded libsemsim.
+You will be prompted for password and will then need to `cd` back into the directory where you downloded libsemsim.
 If you do not do this, then the cmake script will ask for a password during install.